 Refer to the video given above on how to gather fabrics by using the gathering foot.

 Adjust the stitch length and tension of the sewing machine.
 Test the gathering on scrap fabric pieces until you get the desired gathering you want.

-If this is your first time using gathering foot, practice a little bit more to get familiar with the technique before you start the actual project.
+If this is your first time using a gathering foot, practice a little bit more to get familiar with the technique before you start the actual project.

-Feed tier 1 fabric into the slot of the gathering foot while placing tier 2 fabric at the bottom with right side facing each other.
+Feed tier 1 fabric into the slot of the gathering foot while placing tier 2 fabric at the bottom with the right side facing each other.
 Align tier 1 and tier 2 on the long side and sew with a seam allowance of 3/8″.
 The gathering happened to the bottom piece of fabric.

 You may have an excess fabric of tier 2 at the end of sewing, just trim it off, this is common when using a gathering foot.

 Here is how the gathering looks like after sewing tier 1 and 2 together.
 To ensure that you get a uniform gathers along the way, be sure not to restrict the feeding of the bottom fabric during sewing.